 The National Cholesterol Education Program currently recommends that adults age 20 and older have their cholesterol checked every five years.

-“Cholesterol levels increase as people age and can change significantly depending on dietary habits, so even if your cholesterol levels were normal in the past, it’s still a good idea to get your cholesterol checked every five years,” said Dr. Pack.
+“Cholesterol levels increase as people age and can change significantly depending on dietary habits, so even if your cholesterol levels were normal in the past, it’s still a good idea to get your cholesterol checked every five years,” Dr. Pack said.

 “Also, a patient who has had a heart attack, even if he or she has had perfect cholesterol levels, should still take a statin drug because they reduce a person’s risk of having a second heart attack.
 For patients without prior heart disease, but with moderate to extreme levels of cholesterol, they should always be on statins, regardless of their risk factors and even if they lead a pristine lifestyle with plenty of exercise and a healthy diet,” he added.